Airlines cancel more flights as Middle East conflict escalates

 AIR FRANCE KLM

-Air France has cancelled flights to Tel Aviv and Beirut until March 21 and to Dubai and Riyadh until March 20.
+Air France has cancelled Tel Aviv and Beirut flights until March 28 and Dubai and Riyadh flights until March 24, including March 25 departure from Dubai.

 CATHAY PACIFIC

-The Hong Kong airline said it had cancelled all passenger flights to and from Dubai and Riyadh, as well as cargo freighter flights to Dubai and Riyadh, until April 30.
+The Hong Kong airline said it had cancelled all passenger flights to Dubai and Riyadh, as well as cargo freighter flights to Dubai and Riyadh, until April 30, while adding additional flights to London because of market demand between March 21-28.

 DELTA